Daniel-KM/Omeka-S-module-Annotate/README.md

 The module adds a role "Annotator" too, who has less rights than a Researcher and who can only annotate.

+### Difference between web annotation and value annotation

+This feature is not the same than the value annotations introduced in Omeka S version 3.2.

+A value annotation is a way for the librarian to annotate a value of the record, for example to indicate the role of the Dublin Core Creator, who can be an author, photograph, or a painter, or to indicate the quality of a value, for example a date may be certain or uncertain.

+A web annotation is a way for a user to annotate the resource itself, for example to highlight some parts of a pdf media, or to comment some zones of an image, or to rate the item as a whole.
+So the user may be the librarian or curator or not.
+The value annotations belong to the records but the web annotations are about the records.

+Of course, in some cases, the values are the same, for example the record may contain a Dublin Core Abstract that may have the same content than an assessment done by a specific user.
+And value annotations can be added to the abstract to indicate the user who wrote it, the date, etc., like for the web annotation.
+The fact that Omeka is semantic allows to record anything about anything.
+But precisely, in that case, the record strays from the logic of a record for a described entity.

+Besides, web annotations have some specific points not available as simple value annotations.
+They are designed to be recursive: it is possible to annotate an annotation, for example to reply to a comment.
+They are designed to be precise, and it is possible to annotate a portion of a text, unlike a record that is about a document as a whole, or to annotate a chapter of a book or a passage of a video or a zone of an image.
+For this point, the specification manages selectors and it makes a clear distinction between the target (the item or the media, or part of them) and the body (the annotation in the general sense).
+Furthermore, unlike the value or the value annotation of a record, an web annotation is static: it should not be updated or modified.
+For example, if a user comments an extract of a text, he should not be able to modify this first comment, but he should creates a second annotation motivated by an "edition" of it in order to track history.
+Nevertheless, the module let people to modify annotation records, because it's more common, but it can be controlled by a third party module.

+The main point is the fact that they are shareable through an open standard.
+On the web, there are multiple sites to rate a restaurant, to add a review on a book, etc. but they are generally not standard so each service keep its own data.
+The web annotations are a way to genericize all annotations on anything in a common way.
+And there are annotations servers than can be used to comment resource managed by another server.
+For example, a common annotation server used in universities is [Hypothes.is], that can be used to annotate Omeka resources, like in some projects.

 Installation
 ------------